 @Mentions with cross-channel notifications and typing indicators.
 Split-screen ANSI display for the classic feel, or use the native chat panel in Hermes Terminal for a modern interface.
 The sysop dashboard shows a live feed across all channels.

-Threaded Messages · New-Scan · Internet Email
+Threaded Messages · FTS5 Search · Internet Email

 Hermes Terminal — reading forum messages in the terminal